superbderrick/SummerSlider/README.md

 Setting the marks
 ------------
-You can set the marks using a percentage system from 0 to 100.
+You can set the marks using a percentage system from 0 to 100 (Percent).
 Set all the marks in the `markPositions array` property:
 ```
-firstSlider.markPositions = [10, 20, 30, 40, 50, 60, 70, 80, 90, 100]
+summerSlider.markPositions = [10, 20, 30, 40, 50, 60, 70, 80, 90, 100]
 ```

 Customization